zacbraddy/Vimspirational/README.md

-vim-buffergator|https://github.com/jeetsukumaran/vim-buffergator|Helps with navigating between the many buffers that you inevitably have open when developing, gives a cool navigator and key bindings to go back through your recently opened buffers. nerdtree-git-plugin|https://github.com/Xuyuanp/nerdtree-git-plugin|Shows git status icons next to files in nerd tree vim-merginal|https://github.com/idanarye/vim-merginal|A tool to help navigate between git branches without leaving vim which I should use a lot more than I do
+vim-buffergator|https://github.com/jeetsukumaran/vim-buffergator|Helps with navigating between the many buffers that you inevitably have open when developing, gives a cool navigator and key bindings to go back through your recently opened buffers. nerdtree-git-plugin|https://github.com/Xuyuanp/nerdtree-git-plugin|Shows git status icons next to files in nerd tree vim-merginal|https://github.com/idanarye/vim-merginal|A tool to help navigate between git branches without leaving vim which I should use a lot more than I do ctrl-p|https://github.com/kien/ctrlp.vim|Fuzzy finder for files in the current working directory also you can navigate between buffers and recent files.
+Pretty awesome, just have to remember to use it :P

 ## Custom commands and key remaps in my vimrc